-Students who enter classes after the first day of classes are limited to a schedule with a reduced number of semester hours.
-No late registrant may enter a class after the first week of classes, without consent of the instructor, advisor, and division head of the course.
+Students who initially enroll after the first day of classes are limited to a schedule with a reduced number of semester hours.
+No late registrant may enter a class after the first week of classes without consent of the instructor, advisor, and dean of the course.
+After the fourth week of classes, the approval of the Vice President for Academic Affairs is also required.
 Normally, students may register for no more than 14 semester hours during the first three days of classes and no more than 12 hours during the fourth and fifth days of classes.
 Except in extraordinary circumstances, students may not enroll after the first five days of classes.